 The Kudankulam Nuclear Power Project (KKNPP), which was initiated in 1988 by an Inter-Governmental Agreement signed on November 20, 1988 by former Prime Minister of India Rajiv Gandhi and former Soviet President Mikhail Gorbachev, for the construction of two nuclear reactors.

 The agitation against the Kudankulam Nuclear Power Project started as low-key protests by anti-nuclear protesters.
-About 20,000 residents of Kudankulam and surrounding villages marched out to demonstrate their support for the activists.
-They were joined by more than a thousand local fishermen who announced a strike in support of the protests.
+About 20,000 residents of Kudankulam and surrounding villages marched out to show their support for the activists.
+More than a thousand local fishermen joined them and announced a strike in support of the protests.

 The anti-nuclear protesters have stated specific reasons for opposing the Kudankulam Nuclear Power Project (KKNPP).
 They say, “More than 1 million people live within the 30 km radius of the KKNPP which far exceeds the Atomic Energy Regulatory Board’s (AERB) stipulations.
 It is quite impossible to evacuate this many people quickly and efficiently in case of a nuclear disaster at Koodankulam”, etc.